 6. Contractors: Contractors are used to recruit casual workers.
 The names of the workers are not entered in the company records & the difficulties experienced in maintaining permanent workers are avoided.

-8. Radio & Television: Radio & Television are used mostly by the government departments.
+7. Displaced Persons: Rehabilitating the displaced people is a social responsibility of business.
+Such people are a source of recruitment for the company.
+Rehabilitation of displaced persons is mandated by the government also.8.
+Radio & Television: Radio & Television are used mostly by the government departments.
 Companies in the private sector are hesitant to use the media because of the high cost & they also fear that such advertising will damage the conservative image.

 9. Competitors: Rival firms can be a source of recruitment.
 Popularly called poaching.
 This method involves identifying the right people in rival companies & offering them better terms.